-If the Measure is approved by the voters, within 30 days after such approval, the City Manager shall bring forth a spending plan for City Council consideration regarding the Measures revenues.
-Any proposed expenditures for fiscal year 2016-17 may then be presented to the City Council as an amendment to the fiscal year 2016-17 budget.
-For each subsequent year, prior to the City Council consideration of the City's annual budget, City staff will prepare and present to the Citizen Oversight Committee the City Manager's proposed spending plan for the Measures revenues.
+If the Measure is approved by the voters, within 30 days after such approval the City Manager shall bring forth for City Council consideration and approval, in its discretion, proposed budget amendments for fiscal year 2016-17 that would fund and implement the City Council Intended Infrastructure, Facilities and Equipment Expenditure Plan, using Measure X fund revenues.
+For each subsequent year, prior to the City Council consideration of the City's annual budget, City staff will prepare and present to the Citizen Oversight Committee the Measure X spending plan for the Measures revenues.
 Such plan shall include specific proposals for near term expenditures, a plan for expenditures throughout the 10 year term of the tax, and finance options for larger scale projects.
 After review by the Committee, the spending plan will be incorporated into the City Manager's proposed budget for considerations as part of the City's annual budget process.